 Mailed applications can take longer to process.
 When you mail your credit card application, you may not find out whether you're approved for two to three weeks.
 You have to wait for the card issuer to receive and process your application and then mail you a response.

 If it's been several days since you made your credit card application and you haven't heard anything about your approval, call the credit card issuer to request the status of your application.
-You can find the card issuer's number on their website.
+You can find the card issuer's best contact number on their website.

 Improve Your Chances of Getting Approved

 You're more likely to be approved when you apply for a credit card you're qualified for.
 For example, if you do not have much credit or you have bad credit, you probably won't be approved for a premium rewards credit card.
 Some credit card issuers' websites tell which credit cards are for excellent, average, or bad credit.
 Stick to the credit cards that most fit with your credit profile for the best chances at being approved.